Neural Network-based Co-design of Output-Feedback Control Barrier Function and Observer with Input Constraints: Methodology

-We train neural networks jointly following Algorithm \ref{NN_training} ensuring $L_{cbf}= 0$ and minimizing $L_{obs} $. {Simultaneously, we also optimize $\eta$ such that the loss $L_p(\eta)$ goes to zero with the updated Lipschitz constants of $B_{\theta_1}, g_{\theta_2},\hat f_\phi$.} Upon loss convergence according to the Theorem \ref{th:convergence}, the trained NCBF-based NN controller $g_{\theta_2}$ can be deployed on the system using the trained observer estimation $\hat{f}_\phi$ (Figure \ref{NN_implementation}), and consequently safety of the system $S$ can be ensured. \begin{theorem} {Consider a partially observed continuous-time system \eqref{dyn} with initial set $X_0\subset X\subset D$, and unsafe set $X_u\subset X$.
-Suppose a neural CBF $B_{\theta_1}$, a controller network $g_{\theta_2}$, and an observer network $\hat{f}_\phi$ are trained using finite data samples with granularity of $\epsilon$, such that the losses $L_{cbf} = 0$ with $\eta = \eta_{SOP}^*, \ L_p(\eta)=ReLU (L_{max} \epsilon + \eta_{SOP}^*) = 0$ and $L_{obs}$ is minimized.
-Then, for any trajectory starting at any initial state in $X_0$, the trained controller neural network $g_{\theta_2}$ keeps the system safe by virtue of Theorem \ref{th:barrier} and \ref{th:validity}.} \end{theorem} \begin{proof} {The loss $L_{cbf}=0$ implies that the conditions of the SOP \eqref{SOP} have been satisfied with a minimum value of $\eta^*_{SOP}$.} Hence, the controller $g_{\theta_2}$ is trained to ensure that the system is in the safe set initialized in $x_0\in \mathcal{S}$ as discussed in Theorem \ref{th:barrier}. {The loss $L_p(\eta)=0$ with $\eta = \eta_{SOP}^*$} implies the satisfaction of Theorem 2, and consequently, the solution to SOP is valid for ROP \eqref{ROP}.
-The controller $g_{\theta_2}$ ensures the system remains in the safe set for any initial state in $X_0$. \end{proof} \begin{remark} Since we trained NCBF $B_{\theta_1}$ on the data set of the augmented system, we do not require that the observer loss $L_{obs}$ in \eqref{obs_loss_fn} converge to zero for synthesizing the controller $g_{\theta_2}$.
+Upon loss convergence according to Theorem \ref{th:convergence}, the trained NCBF-based NN controller $g_{\theta_2}$ can be deployed with the trained observer $\hat{f}_\phi$, guaranteeing system safety. {\begin{theorem} Consider a partially observed continuous-time system \eqref{dyn} with initial set $X_0\subset X\subset D$, and unsafe set $X_u\subset X$.
+Suppose a neural CBF $B_{\theta_1}$, a controller network $g_{\theta_2}$, and an observer network $\hat{f}_\phi$ are trained using finite data samples collected as in \eqref{eq:sample}, such that the loss $\mathcal{L}_{cbf} = 0, \mathcal{L}_M(\Gamma, \Upsilon) \leq 0$ and $\mathcal{L}_{obs}$ is minimized.
+Then, for any trajectory starting at any initial state in $X_0$, the trained controller neural network $g_{\theta_2}$ keeps the system safe by virtue of Theorem \ref{th:barrier} and \ref{th:verification}. \end{theorem} \begin{proof} The loss $\mathcal{L}_{cbf}=0$ implies that the conditions of Theorem \ref{th:verification} have been satisfied with some $\hat{\eta}$ satisfying the condition $\hat{\eta} + L_{\max}\epsilon \leq 0$.
+Hence, the controller $g_{\theta_2}$ is trained to ensure that the system is in the safe set following conditions \eqref{cbf_1}-\eqref{cbf_3}.
+Now, the loss $\mathcal{L}_M(\Gamma, \Upsilon) \leq 0$ implies the satisfaction of Assumption \ref{assumption1} with the predefined Lipschitz bounds.
+Therefore, the satisfaction of the theorem ensures the system is safe under the action of the controller $g_{\theta_2}$. \end{proof}} \begin{remark} Since we trained NCBF $B_{\theta_1}$ on the data set of the augmented system, we do not require that the observer loss $L_{obs}$ in \eqref{obs_loss_fn} converge to zero for synthesizing the controller $g_{\theta_2}$.
 Even with a nonzero $L_{obs}$, Theorem \eqref{th:convergence} holds. \end{remark}

 \begin{remark} { In practice, due to model and data complexity, or numerical precision, the loss may not converge exactly to zero.
 Therefore, we assume a tolerance of the order $10^{-6}$ to $10^{-4}$ for $L_{cbf}$ during implementation.
 The theorem states the sufficient condition to provide validity of the trained neural networks to enforce safety of the partially-observed system, which can be readily observed in case studies in Section \ref{Sec:Simul}. } \end{remark} \begin{remark} {The algorithm lacks a general convergence guarantee, but strategies such as reducing the discretisation parameter $\epsilon$ \cite{zhao2021learning} or adjusting neural network hyperparameters (architecture, weights, learning rate) \cite{nn_lr} can improve convergence.} \end{remark}